Over 200 million Tweets are put out every day, together with over 4 billion items posted on Facebook.

 Some great research from BrightEdge showed that more visible sharing buttons, will increase the number of shares your posts get.
 This might seem quite obvious.
 At the same time, yet the real impact that can have is easily underestimated.

-Here is an infographic showing how sites with a Tweet button, will get 7 times more shares than sites without:
+Sites with a Tweet button, will get 7 times more shares than sites without.

 With DiggDigg, we want to help you as good as we can to get your site more exposure and traffic.
 Be sure to take it for a spin on your site and let me know your thoughts.

 Getting setup with Digg Digg is super easy.
 Simply search your WordPress plugins for Digg Digg and it should come up as the top search result.
 You can also download the plugin right from the Digg Digg page.